 Clinics anywhere in the world encourage people to donate plasma, and this is to help save people’s lives and to provide life-enhancing medication for people who depend on these treatments.

-Plasma is used to make two blood components for NHS blood and transplant, and this is called Fresh Frozen Plasma (FFP) and cryoprecipitate (cryo), which is given to patients as a transfusion.
+Plasma is used to make two blood components for NHS blood and transplant, and these are called Fresh Frozen Plasma (FFP) and cryoprecipitate (cryo), which is given to patients as a transfusion.

 This type of plasma is either filtered out from donated blood or taken from a plasma donation at your local blood donor centers.
 FFP and cryo are distributed to hospitals similarly to other blood components like red blood cells and platelets.